Take a scene offline with ArcGIS Pro

-- You can download the mobile scene package from ArcGIS Online or ArcGIS Enterprise directly onto your device using the ArcGIS Runtime API.
+- You can download the mobile scene package from ArcGIS Online or ArcGIS Enterprise directly onto your device using this API.
 Alternatively, you can copy the package directly to your device (or sideload it).

 To create the mobile scene package object, pass the mobile scene package file path to the mobile scene package constructor.
 Load the package and access its collection of scenes.
 Passing the scene to the scene view will initiate loading the scene, its layers, and data.